mmikusx/Web-app-project/README.md

 - `destroy` - deletes the novel
 - `popular` - retrieves a list of the most frequently chosen novels
 - `topRated` - retrieves a list of the best-rated novels
+- `searchByCategory` - searches for novels by category

 ### UserController
 - `register` - registration of a new user